 One of the most popular and affordable ways to create a digital budget is with Microsoft Excel.
 When you create a budget template in MS Excel, you can fully customize your budget to track your monthly income and expenses.
 As the budget process can feel slightly overwhelming at first, this guide will help create your own Excel budget.

-There are two different ways to create a budget template in Excel.
+There are two different ways to create an Excel budget template.
 You can either get started with a template or build your own.
 You will learn how to do both.

-The Easy Way To Create a Budget Template
+The Easy Way To Create an Excel Budget Template

 If you are pressed for time or don’t want to worry about the formulas, you can start to create a simple budgeting worksheet in five minutes.

 Step 1: Choose a Template